rust-lang/rfcs/text/3373-avoid-nonlocal-definitions-in-fns.md

 # Summary
 [summary]: #summary

-Starting in Rust 2024, stop allowing items inside functions or expressions to implement methods or traits that are visible outside the function or expression.
+Add a warn-by-default lint for items inside functions or expressions that implement methods or traits that are visible outside the function or expression.
+Consider ramping that lint to deny-by-default for Rust 2024, and evaluating a hard error for 2027.

 # Motivation
 [motivation]: #motivation